mozilla/ichnaea/docs/local_dev.rst

     $ git pull

-It depends on what you're working on and the state of things.
+The actual command depends on what you're working on and the state of your copy of the repository.

-After you do that, you'll need to update other things.
+After you have the latest code, you'll need to update other things.

 If there were changes to the requirements files or setup scripts, you'll need to build new images::

     $ make build

 If there were changes to the database tables, you'll need to wipe the MySQL database and Redis::